kevinyu2001/Assignment-4/README.md

 ## Deadline: 25, Apr., 2023 23:59 (Tue)

 In assignment 4, you will be required to finish a series of coding tasks about principal component analysis (PCA) and feature-based aggregation with PySpark.
-This assignement is relatively time-consuming, so please **start early**.
+This assignement is time-consuming, so please **start early**.

 ## Assignment